SamsungSLAV/festral/README.md

 remote Weles server and recieving results of the tests.
 * `festral report` - generate reports in various formats
 * `festral weles` - utility for communication with Weles tests server.
-* `festral boruta` - utility for connecting devices of the farm directly.
 * `festral server` - simple built-in web server for sharing built files and logs.

+It additionaly has utility named `farmer` for accessing devices of Boruta farm.

 ----------
 ### How to build